Owned by ByteDance (Private; valued at ~$330B+, secondary trades near $480-500B)

 Weaknesses

-• Ownership remains contested: the US JV that closed 22 Jan 2026 split control among Oracle/Silver Lake/MGX and other investors, fragmenting governance of the US business
+•Ownership remains fragmented: the US JV that closed 22 Jan 2026 split control among Oracle/Silver Lake/MGX (15% each), other ByteDance investors (30.1%) and ByteDance (19.9%), with a new, less experienced US CEO (Adam Presser) running day-to-day operations

 Opportunities